-Component Format Lectures Asynchronous: Content is delivered asynchronously via online modules in OWL Brightspace.
-Each module will include: Interactive Storyline module and video recording PDF of the lecture slides Some additional resources (i.e., captions, optional supplementary activities, etc.) Expect to complete 2-4 modules per week.
-Be sure to do this before your scheduled laboratory session!
-Laboratory In-person: Laboratory sessions are in-person, small-group experiences offering opportunities to examine anatomical models, experiment with digital learning environments, complete practice questions, and apply your understanding of the content.
+Component Component Format • Lectures Blended: Content is delivered asynchronously via online modules in OWL Brightspace.
+In addition, an in-person lecture session will be held once per week for active learning, guest lectures (testable content), and review.
+Each online lecture module will include: Interactive Storyline module and video recording PDF of the lecture slides Some additional resources (i.e., captions, optional supplementary activities, etc.) Expect to complete 2-4 modules per week.
+Be sure to do this before the in-person class and your scheduled laboratory session!
+Laboratory In-person: Laboratory sessions are in-person, small-group experiences offering opportunities to examine anatomical models, experiment with digital learning environments, apply your understanding of the content, and work within your small groups on your knowledge translation project.
 You will have one laboratory session per week, facilitated by TAs.
 Please see the course calendar and weekly content on OWL Brightspace for more specific details.
-Some labs may include surface anatomy landmarking - please wear comfortable clothing and be prepared to work with a partner and/or small group to practice your palpation skills.
 The laboratory schedule is described according to section of enrollment on the next page.